Nonprofit and Voluntary Sector Management

 Program Open House

-Students who have questions about the admission requirements and/or would like
+Students who have questions about the admission criteria and/or would like

 to know more about this certificate are invited to attend a Program Open House.
 Please see Open House for dates, times,